 Before loading the tape cartridge, make sure the power is on and the write-protect tab on the tape cartridge is properly set.
-Refer to Setting the Write-Protect Tab, below.
+Refer to Setting the Write-Protect Tab, on page 3-8.

 Note: For detailed information about the supported cartridges and their compatibility with the different media drives, please refer to the Disks and Tapes Configuration Information guide.